Shaenon K. Garrity: Webcomics

 Shaenon Garrity conceived her daily webcomic Narbonic in college, after watching the science-fiction films City of Lost Children and Mystery Science Theater 3000: The Movie back-to-back.
 She began posting her webcomic, about the evil mad scientist Helen Narbon and her minions, shortly after moving to San Francisco in July 2000.
 She initially advertised her webcomic to her family, friends, and her old Usenet group, and she submitted her website to major search engines.
 She also submitted Narbonic to the webcomic portal Keenspot, but it was rejected.
 Garrity had no plans to profit from her work, but she was curious how far her readership would grow.
 Narbonics audience grew slowly during its first year, but shot up significantly in 2001, hitting Garrity with steep bandwidth charges.

 Narbonic was part of the launch line-up of Joey Manley's webcomic subscription website Modern Tales in March 2002, and it remained the most popular feature on the website until she moved it to Webcomics Nation in 2006.
 In the following years, Garrity began several webcomics on Manley's subscription services.
-When the platform Girlamatic launched, Manley and Lea Hernandez suggested she do a Narbonic spin-off featuring a child version of the character Mell, one of Helen Narbon's minions.
+When the platform Girlamatic launched in 2003, Manley and Lea Hernandez suggested she do a Narbonic spin-off featuring a child version of the character Mell, one of Helen Narbon's minions.
 Garrity initially collaborated with artist Vera Brosgol to write the webcomic Li'l Mell for Girlamatic, and this webcomic later had a rotating roster of artists.
-For the platform Graphic Smash, Garrity collaborated with artists Robert Stevenson and Roger Langridge to write More Fun, and, for Serializer, Garrity worked with Tom Hart to write TrunkTown.
+For the platform Graphic Smash, Garrity collaborated with artists Robert Stevenson and Roger Langridge to write More Fun, and, for Serializer's 2002 launch, Garrity worked with Tom Hart to write TrunkTown.
 After the launch of Webcomics Nation, Garrity wrote Smithson, drawn by Brian Moore and Roger Langridge.
 Garrity became content editor for Modern Tales in 2006.
 She revived the long-form webcomic section of the website and worked on implementing Project Wonderful.

 Garrity concluded Narbonic on December 31, 2006, and Garrity began a commentated "director's cut" of the webcomic online a few years later.
 During Narbonics run, Garrity was contacted by Narbonic reader Jeffrey Wells, who was writing a story that shared some elements with Garrity's webcomic.
 In 2008, Garrity and Wells launched the daily webcomic Skin Horse.
 Telling the story of a top secret government agency that handles non-humans as armed social workers, Skin Horse was the most popular webcomic on Webcomics Nation until it was moved to its own website and GoComics.
 The first volumes of Skin Horse were published by a San Francisco Bay Area artist group, the Couscous Comics collective.
 Skin Horse concluded in 2022, and the last of its twelve print volumes was published.

 In 2010, Garrity brought back Li'l Mell with a new storyline, this time collaborating with artist Cameron Nielson.